Theopiemonster/Custom-Find-Luigi/README.md

 Bugs/Suggestions: @TheOpieMonster on Twitter.
 Credit is optional, but would be appreciated.
 Mention me too if you want, I'd love to see what you guys make!
-If you want you want to look inside and see how it works, the code is open source and available on my github